ABaulderstone/student-api-challenge/README.md

 * Generate a new migration that adds a field to the students table

 * Add some validation to the Student model for your new field

+## BONUS
+* Create a simple ruby terminal app that uses this API